 Or at the very least, lock it out during certain times of the day.
 Social media can be a great way to connect with your audience, but take it from me – it can also pile on an immense amount of stress, especially during busy season.

 Set time limits to your social media plan and stop the mindless scrolling that does you nothing except burn precious time.

 Create workflows in your business

 Speaking of precious time, do you have workflows nailed down?
 Everything from booking sessions to editing and delivery photos should have it’s own specific workflow.
 This not only helps you work faster, but it saves you so much time in the long run because you have a set way of doing things.
 If you are just winging everything, then you aren’t working optimally – and this will only bring you so much added & unneeded stress!

 If you don’t have workflows nailed down yet, then spending a day or 2 sorting those out will be worth it once busy season arrives at your door.
 Snag this FREE client workflow checklist to help you stay on track.

 Say no to the late night editing marathons

 How much time are you spending editing?
 If it’s more than 1 hour per photo session, then you might be wasting your time (depending on your creative editing style and end product).
 If you get your lighting right in camera, then editing your photos can be a BREEZE.

 But, if it is taking you longer than an hour to edit a session (or longer than 20 minutes to edit a mini session), then you might want to consider looking into ways to help you edit faster.
-I have created this FREE LIGHTROOM TRAINING to help you do just that.
+I have created this FREE LIGHTROOM PRESETS to help you do just that.
 Taking 1 hour of your life this weekend to learn how to edit faster could be all the difference between busy season burnout and busy season bliss.
 Sign up here to get instant access.